MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/navigationview.md

 NavigationView works well for:

--  Many top-level navigation items of a similar type.
-(For example, a sports app with categories like Football, Baseball, Basketball, Soccer, and so on.)
+-  An app with many top-level navigational categories (For example, a sports app with categories like Football, Baseball, Basketball, Soccer, and so on.)
--  A medium-to-high number (5-10) of top-level navigational categories.
 -  Providing a consistent navigational experience.
-The pane should include only navigational elements, not actions.
 -  Preserving screen real estate of smaller windows.

+Pivot vs NavigationView:

+- Use NavigationView to support navigation UI patterns with rich related content.
+- Use Pivot sparingly, only if you require touch swiping between a small number of uninteractive content sections.
+- Instead of customizing or retemplating Pivot to support top navigation, tabs, and icon tabs, use NavigationView instead.
+- Unlike Pivot, NavigationView's API decouples app content from navigational categories, enabling richer app navigation scenarios
+- Unlike Pivot, NavigationView supports flexibility between navigation UI patterns.
+For example, using a hamburger menu on small window widths and a top navigation pane on large window widths.
+- Unlike Pivot, NavigationView supports tying/untying selection and focus, supports back button UI, and provides a consistent model for navigation.

-NavigationView is just one of several navigation elements you can use.
-To learn more about other navigation patterns and elements, see [Navigation design basics](../basics/navigation-basics.md).
+To learn more about navigation UI patterns and elements, see [Navigation design basics](../basics/navigation-basics.md).

-The NavigationView control has many built-in behaviors that implement the simple nav pane pattern.
 If your navigation requires more complex behavior that is not supported by NavigationView, then you might want to consider the [Master/details](master-details.md) pattern instead.

 ## Examples
 <table>